ABOUT SMITHS FALLS

 There are lots of interesting sites to see in Smiths Falls.
-Prominent among these are the Rideau Canal Visitor Information Centre, the Railway Museum and the Heritage House Museum.
+Prominent among these are the Rideau Canal Visitor Information Centre, the Railway Museum of Eastern Ontario and the Heritage House Museum.

 Another favourite pastime is watching the boats lock through the Rideau Canal locks.
 Smiths Falls hosts 3 lockstations, Smiths Falls Detached (1 lock), Smiths Falls Combined (1 lock) and Old Slys (2 locks).
 The central lockstation, the Smiths Falls Combined Lock, was built in 1972-73, replacing a flight of three, now unused, locks.
 It boasts the greatest single lock lift on the Rideau Canal system, 7.9 metres (26 feet).